 The parish council (PC) is the first tier of local government sitting below the District Council.
 On one side the PC maintains close links with District and County councillors as well as other bodies such as the Highways Dept. and the Safer Neighbourhood Team which is our Police officers and PCSOs.
-On the other side is our community, including the councillors themselves who are all unpaid volunteers.
+On the other side is our community, including the councillors themselves, who are all unpaid volunteers.
 The Parish Clerk is salaried and has a formal role as secretary of the PC.
 We also have a salaried Responsible Finance Officer (RFO).
 Enquiries connected with the PC should be channelled through the clerk in the first instance.

 Funding for the work of the PC largely comes from a small slice of the council tax, called the precept, which is allocated each year.
 This can be topped up from time to time by special grants or payments made by District or County councillors for particular purposes.
 There are also one or two other sources of income though these are modest!

 There are a variety of tasks around the parish which are the responsibility of the PC.
 Both the village green at Benhall and the adjacent area known as The Wadd are the property of Benhall Estate but managed, day to day, by the PC.
 Responsibilities include grass cutting and weed clearance, maintenance of the boardwalk in The Wadd and safety inspections and work on the trees.
 The village green is cut periodically and the play equipment receives a RoSPA safety inspection each year which is supplemented by regular inspections and work by the PC team.
 Benhall cemetery is also the responsibility of the PC and has to be kept tidy and gravestones inspected for safety.
 The PC liaise with funeral directors to authorise burials and collect fees and also deal with plot reservations.